Every purchase is a decision. Consciously or not, customers are asking themselves: Why should I buy from you instead of someone else?

 Key Categories of Customer Decision-Making

-There are a few categories that customers use when making a purchasing decisions.
+There are a few categories that customers use when making a purchasing decision.
 While each customer may place different value on each category, there are some categories like price and selection which consistently rank among the highest.

 • Selection: Exclusive products not available elsewhere, one-stop shopping, stock availability, product quality